(Updated Aug 19, 2026)

 While “beyond visual line-of-sight” operations are allowed under specific, authorized conditions, most current regulations require operators to maintain a visual line-of-sight with the drone.
 This supports swath alignment, obstacle avoidance, an ongoing assessment of drift risk, and general operational safety.

 Operating from an elevated platform can help maintain visual line-of-sight and improve connectivity between the flight controller and the drone.
 Real-Time Kinematic (RTK) is a satellite positioning technique that enhances GPS/GNSS data to provide centimeter-level accuracy in real time.
-An RTK platform will improve connection reliability and drone accuracy.
+A RTK platform will improve connection reliability and drone accuracy.
 Satellite internet providers can supplement connectivity in regions with unreliable cellular coverage.
 Be aware that network latency varies with provider.

 The safest approach is for the pilot to control the drone from an elevated platform while a loader performs refill and battery-swap procedures on the ground.
 However, if operating off a flight deck: